btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Put Each Word Back in the Hat Between Draws
 BIP39 allows for a word to be repeated in your seed phrase should it happen to be randomly drawn multiple times (very unlikely).
 23 words when performed correctly has 253 bits of entropy.
-THis is so massive that a slight reduction in the keyspace is insignificant, but we prefer to follow standards / best practices when possible.
+This is so massive that a slight reduction in the keyspace is insignificant, but we prefer to follow standards / best practices when possible.
-TODO: add accurate calcuation of entropy without potential to repeat words.
+[TODO]: add accurate calcuation of entropy without potential to repeat words.

 #### Add a Strong Passphrase to Your Seed
 Caution: you now have to come up with a way to protect this passphrase, and if you lose it your seed is worthless.